 Organic Food Production in Canada

-In 2019, 2% of agricultural land in Canada was used for organic farming.
-While it represents a very small portion of the total agricultural land in Canada, the portion of farming land used for organic food production has increased.
-In 2015, only 1.5% of the total farming land was used for organic farming.
+In 2023, approximately 2.3% of agricultural land in Canada was used for organic farming.
+This is still a small portion of the total agricultural land, but the share of farming land used for organic food production has increased over time (e.g., it was 2% in 2019 and even lower in earlier years).

-When compared to other countries, Canada is ranked 11th for organic land use and is behind countries that have less farmable land.
-Most of the organic land in Canada is in the west with 35% in Saskatchewan, 25% in British Columbia, and 17% in Alberta.
+When compared to other countries, Canada is ranked 11th for organic land use, behind countries that have less farmable land.
+Most of the organic land in Canada is in the west with about 35% in Saskatchewan, 25% in British Columbia, and 17% in Alberta.

-In 2021, there were over 7,300 certified organic operations in Canada, which accounted for just 3.3% of all operations.
-Although the portion of organic operations is still small, the number of certified producers of organic food increased by 5.4% between 2019 and 2021.
-Out of the 7,300 organic operations, around 5,600 were certified primary producers, while 1,700 were processors, manufacturers, or retailers, and 810 were livestock operations.
+In 2025, there were about 7,510 certified organic operations in Canada, which accounted for just over 3% of all operations.
+Although the portion of organic operations is still small, the number of certified producers of organic food has generally held stable compared with recent years, following modest changes since 2021.

-Quebec had the most organic operators, followed by Saskatchewan and Ontario.
-Most organic food processors, handlers, and retailers are found in Quebec (690), Ontario (491), and British Columbia (325).
-The Territories have only three organic processors across the three of them.
+Quebec has the most organic operators, followed by Saskatchewan and Ontario.
+Most organic food processors, handlers, and retailers are found in Quebec, Ontario, and British Columbia, while the most organic livestock operations are found in Ontario, Quebec, and British Columbia.

 Organic Food Market in Canada